The Exodus of the Hebrews, Moses and the Pharaohs Part 12

 The Egyptians of the delta regions worshipped Gods who had counterpart identities in both the Asiatic and Egyptian Pantheons, particularly Re, Seth and Anath.
 The identities of Seth and Anath can be linked to Baal and Ashtaroth:

 ||....[The predominant God of the Hyksos was]Sutekh [Seth], and he is depicted in clothes and a headdress that resembled that of the Semitic god Baal. ..
 Is it significant that Sutekh is also the name of the Egyptian God who slew Osiris?|| Egypt and the Semites; Samuel Kurinsky, 1994.

-The origin of the myths of these Gods are obscured in antiquity, but the abandonment of the Osiris cult in favor of the cult of Amun, also suggests that the previously obscure Theban God Amun may have now complemented the role of Seth, who, in the ancient myth killed Osiris, since Amun replaced Osiris as the preferred Egyptian God in the New Kingdom.
+The origin of the myths about these Gods are obscured in antiquity, but the abandonment of the Osiris cult in favor of the cult of Amun, also suggests that the previously obscure Theban God Amun may have now complemented the role of Seth, who, in the ancient myth killed Osiris, since Amun replaced Osiris as the preferred Egyptian God in the New Kingdom.
 In the blending of these older personas, Baal could appropriate the common religious elements already existing, to establish and maintain his position as dominant God of the regions.